harper233rf/thax-public/README.md

 Updated with mods we think would be good for public use.

+In case you cannot read, this is a fork of fr1kin's ForgeHax.
+Since the 1.12.2 branch is not actively developed, we added more stuff in ourselves.

 ### Maintaining

 TheAlphaEpsilon, OverFloyd, FraazT0 and Fleyr have contribuited on the dev repo and will help keep this updated.